 - In chapter 687, Obito goes out with a smile.

-- In Sonic X the revolutionary Molly does this, smiling at Shadow through her windshield before piloting her ship directly into the metarex fleet.
+- The revolutionary Molly does this, smiling at Shadow through her windshield before piloting her ship directly into the metarex fleet.
 Also a Crowning Moment of Awesome.

 - Cosmo also smiles throughout her death scene, as does Maria Robotnik.